 1. Being on air the morning Princess Diana was killed and having to react to updates as they became available; and

-2. Making a gag about cocaine on only my second show while broadcasting from RTÉ’s Limerick studio which garnered me a daft “Fury Over Coke Joke” front page headline the following morning in The Irish Sun, bless ’em.
+2. Making a gag about cocaine on only my second show while broadcasting from RTÉ’s Limerick studio which garnered me a daft “Fury Over Coke Joke” front page headline the following morning in The Irish Sun, bless ’em (which naturally I subsequently framed).

-I put together this short montage from some cassette tapes I recently found of me presenting in 1997 and 1998:
+Here’s a short mix I put together from some cassette tapes I found a while backof me presenting The Sunday Show in 1997 and 1998:

 I don’t remember a lot about the couple of weeks holiday fill-in I did for Des Cahill – until I started researching this I could’ve sworn it was Ray D’Arcy who was the normal presenter…old age, huh? – on his 1996 Saturday morning show, Talk Radio.